 Learn how to handle them like meat

-I got this useful technique thanks to treehugger and here is the way shortly;
+I got this helpful technique thanks to treehugger, and here is the way shortly;

 Dry-rub with spices:

 Solid and forceful spices are not a problem for vegetables.
 Rub entire heirloom carrots, cauliflower pieces, zucchini slabs, and mushrooms with a harissa spice combination, za’atar, and barbeque powder mixture.